 - Guaranteed results ensure we try harder.
 If we’re not successful we don’t get paid… period!

-- Experience with more hard drive problems than anyone in Canada.
+- Experience with more hard drive problems than anyone in North America.
 With 30 years of experience, we can quickly and efficiently diagnose and recover your data.